Lies, Damned Lies, And Statistics: Why London's Murder Rate Is Not Higher Than NYC's

 Was The Claim True?

-In the narrowest sense, the claim was actually true for a short period of time.
+In the narrowest sense, the claim was somewhat true for a very short period of time.
 There was a short stretch in early 2018 in which there were fewer than expected murders in New York City and an unusually high number of murders in London.
 This occurred in February and March of 2018.
 However, even during that quarter-year, there were more murders in New York City than London due to a great disparity in January of 2018.

 The media eventually reversed course.
 Later, several articles correctly stated that the murder rate had reverted back to the historical average, with London having fewer murders.